tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_responses_and_schema.md

 ## Use realistic values in the example response

 In the example response, the values should be realistic without being real.
-If developers give you a sample response, make sure each of the possible values are reasonable and not so fake they're distracting (such as users consisting of comic book character names).
+If developers give you a sample response, make sure the values are reasonable and not so fake they're distracting (such as users consisting of comic book character names).

 Also, the sample response should not contain real customer data.
 If you get a sample response from an engineer, and the data looks real, make sure it's not just from a cloned production database, which is commonly done.
 Developers may not realize that the data needs to be fictitious but representative, and scraping a production database may be the easiest approach for them.